Peace News: Founding and early days

 Sales of Peace News peaked at around 40,000 during the so-called Phoney War between September 1939 and May 1940.
-In that month in the face of demands in parliament for the banning of the paper, the printer and distributors stopped working with Peace News.
+In that month in the face of demands in Parliament for the banning of the paper, the printer and distributors stopped working with Peace News.
 However, with help from the typographer Eric Gill, Hugh Brock and many others, Moore continued to publish Peace News and arrange for distribution around the UK.

 Humphrey Moore’s emphasis on Peace News having a single-minded anti-war policy was increasingly being challenged.
 Others wanted greater emphasis on building a peaceful society once hostilities ended.
-In 1940 the PPU asked Moore to step aside in the post of assistant editor (which post he held until 1944), and appointed John Middleton Murry as editor.
+In 1940 the PPU asked Moore to step aside into the post of assistant editor (which post he held until 1944), and appointed John Middleton Murry as editor.
 By 1946 Murry had abandoned pacifism and resigned.

 Hugh Brock took on the role of assistant editor of Peace News in 1946 and became editor in 1955, lasting until 1964.
 During his period of tenure the magazine separated from the PPU as it had widened its focus into areas not directly related to absolute pacifism.
 Peace News in the 1940s published material from American journalist Dwight Macdonald and Maurice Cranston (later to become a noted philosopher).

 From the 1940s on, Peace News began to take a strongly critical line towards British rule in Kenya.
 The magazine also established links with African anti-colonial activists Kwame Nkrumah and Kenneth Kaunda, and "Peace News′ close involvement with the anti-apartheid struggle...led to the banning of the paper in South Africa in 1959".
 During the 1950s, Peace News contributors included such noted activists as André Trocmé, Martin Niemöller, Fenner Brockway, A. J. Muste, Richard B. Gregg, Alex Comfort, Donald Soper, Michael Scott, MPs Leslie Hale and Emrys Hughes, Muriel Lester, Wilfred Wellock, and Esmé Wynne-Tyson.